-As the reference flow (Fref) is the physical flow computed from the common base case, it reflects the loading of the Critical Branches given the exchange programs of the chosen reference day.
+As the reference flow (Fref) is the physical flow computed from the common base case, it reflects the loading of the Critical Network Elements given the exchange programs of the chosen reference day.
 The RAM is determined with the formula:

-$$RAM = Fmax - Fref - FRM - FAV - AMR$$
+RAM = Fmax - Fref - FRM - FAV - AMR

-Out of the formula, the calculation delivers, with respect to the other parameters, the remaining available margin for every CBCO.
+Out of the formula, the calculation delivers, with respect to the other parameters, the remaining available margin for every CNEC.
 This RAM is one of the inputs for the subsequent process steps.
-The adjustment for minimum RAM (AMR) is applied after the qualification step15.
+The adjustment for minimum RAM (AMR) is applied after the qualification step.

-15 Please refer to paragraph 4.2.5 for more details.
+&lt;sup>15 Please refer to paragraph 4.2.5 for more details.